stelin41/COFDM_anomaly_detection_classification/README.md

 ...
 ```

-The config file is located at `dataset/Jamming/config.csv`, and it should look like this:
+The config file is located at `dataset/Jamming/config.csv`, and it should look like this (although it is currently being ignored):
 ```
 SampleRate,CenterFrequency,NFFT
 12000000.0,498000000.0,1024
 ```

+## Credits

+Authors:
+-
+-
+-

+Made in collaboration with University of Santiago de Compostela.

+Co-tutors:
+- Francisco Javier Valera Sánchez
+- Anxo Tato Arias